triangledirt/obj/CLASS.md

     void obj_class_observe(obj_t obj, long type);
     obj_bit_t obj_class_classify(obj_t obj, long type);

-call obj_class_observe() on an obj_t when you see it--pass the type (which is a long you define to be one of 64 types)
+call obj_class_observe() on an obj_t when you see it—pass the type (which is a long you define to be one of 64 types)

     #define MUSHROOM 0
     #define GAME_MAP 1